HashCodeFrance/samba-client-copy/README.md

 # samba-client-copy

-This program allows to copy a folder or a file to a samba share.
+This simple program allows to copy a folder or a file to a samba share.

-It uses .NET 7.0 and the SMBLibrary portable library.
+It uses .NET 7.0 and the [SMBLibrary](https://github.com/TalAloni/SMBLibrary) portable library.

-Tester under Ubuntu 20.04
+Tested under Ubuntu 20.04

 ## Build